Spencerguo11/guide_model_explainers/README.md

 ![](pictures/shap_force.png)

 Some things to note: SHAP works best with decision tree and neural network models.
-While you can use it with KNN, it's not as good.
+While you can use it with KNN (or really, any other type of model), it's not as good.
 We won't be going over it in this training.
 If you're interested in knowing more, see [this StackOverflow post](https://stackoverflow.com/questions/62211302/obtaining-the-shap-values-for-a-prediction-made-with-knn).

 ### DALEX

 ### Other Model Explainers

 There are more than just these two, but SHAP is one of the most widely used in the community and has the most support.
+DALEX also appears to be somewhat popular.
 LIME (Local Interpretable Model-Agnostic Explanations) and Microsoft’s InterpretML are two other model explainers that you could use.
 If you're interested in learning more, you ask your nearest search engine.